fanbu1995/fanbu1995.github.io/_posts/2019-07-18-Reading-Ted-Chiangs-Story-of-Your-Life.md

 Truth be told, when I first read about the non-linearity and semasiographic nature of the heptapod written language in the story, I immediately thought of my mother tongue, Chinese.
 It is an interesting coincidence that the author, Ted Chiang, has a
 Chinese ancestry, though it is unclear if he drew the inspiration from a language possibly spoken by some of his family members.
-Of course, Chinese, being a human language, is obviously very different from a fictional alien language, but the writing system, the organization of individual characters, is indeed non-linear and two-dimensional, and the writing of a fair proportion of morphemes in Chinese does not directly inform their pronunciations.
+Of course, Chinese, being a human language, is obviously dissimilar to a fictional alien language, but the writing system, the organization of individual characters, is indeed non-linear and two-dimensional, and the writing of a fair proportion of morphemes in Chinese does not directly inform their pronunciations.